rao2100/Stuff/README.md

 $ tmux source ~/.tmux.conf

 ```
-Run tmux and then Press prefix + I (capital i, as in Install) to fetch the plugin.
+Run tmux and then Press prefix + I (capital i, as in Install) to fetch the plugins.

 ## References: